This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 It’s also available in different sizes, namely small, medium, and large.
 And it weighs 12 oz / 340 grams.

-Overall, this is another very comfortable, well ventilated bike helmet for bikepacking, touring and mountain biking.
-It is one of the best bicycle helmets when you take into account that it is a good balance between price, safety, choice of colors and comfort.
+Overall, this is another very comfortable, well-ventilated mountain bike helmet for bikepacking, touring, and mountain biking.
+It is one of the best mountain bike helmets when you take into account that it is a good balance between price, safety, choice of colors, and comfort.

 Compare Prices:

-The first thing that struck me about this particular helmet (besides the super cool design) was the affordable price tag and the fact that it is a very lightweight helmet.
+The first thing that struck me about this newly updated bike helmet (besides the super cool design) was the affordable price tag and the fact that it is a very lightweight helmet.

 But despite the affordable price, it still comes with that all important MIPS technology to protect your head from impacts in any direction.
 (More on that in my buying guide a little later.)

-And to ensure comfort for the wearer for several hours of cycling, it’s very highly ventilated with 18 wind tunnel ventilation holes.
-Well suited to bike touring and Bikepacking in warm weather.
+And to ensure comfort for the wearer for several hours of cycling, it’s very highly ventilated with 16 wind tunnel ventilation holes.
+Well suited as a gravel bike helmet, bike touring or Bikepacking in warm weather.

-It’s available in a choice of 13 different color options.
-It is one of the lightest bike helmets which weighs only 10.8 oz / 306 grams
+It’s available in a choice of 9 different color options.
+It is one of the lightest bicycle helmets which weighs only 11.6 oz / 330 grams.
+And I should mention that this is one of the best-selling bicycle helmets for mountain biking.

 It’s also available in two different sizes.
 The universal adult size is for heads measuring between 54 and 61 centimeters in circumference, and there’s also a universal extra large, for heads that measure between 58 and 65 centimeters.
 You simply adjust it to a nice, snug fit using the straps underneath

 Overall, this is another very comfortable and affordable high quality lightweight bike helmet that is well ventilated and suited as a ventilated helmet for long distance cycling.
-With low cost, high quality and ultralight weight, this bike helmet almost took out the top spot in 2023.
+With low cost, high quality and ultralight weight, this bicycle helmet almost took out the top spot in 2024.

 Compare Prices: